-The clearest outcome of the deep uncertainty and monopoly pricing that the Access Framework will produce is deterring future competition in this tenements market.
+The clearest outcome of the deep uncertainty and monopoly pricing that the Access Framework will produce is deterring future investment in this tenements market.

-There is in fact a real prospect that the Access Framework will, in effect, completely eliminate this market (which must evidence that declaration would promote a material increase in competition).
+There is, in fact, a real prospect that the Access Framework will in effect completely eliminate this market (which must evidence that declaration would promote a material increase in competition).

-That follows because, as described above, it is impossible to see how producers would incur costs in exploration and development in the face of such limited certainty of costs of the West Moreton coal rail access service and the knowledge that they can be held hostage to monopoly pricing at the time of seeking access.
+That follows because, as described above, it is impossible to see how investors would incur costs in exploration and development when there is such limited certainty of costs of a Mount Isa Rail Access Service and the knowledge that they can be held hostage to monopoly pricing at the time of seeking access.